janlukasschroeder/sec-api-python/README.md

 > See the documentation for more details: https://sec-api.io/docs/query-api

 # SEC EDGAR Filings Real-Time Stream API

 The stream API provides a live stream (aka feed) of newly published filings on SEC EDGAR.
-A new filing is sent to your connected client as soon as its published.
+A new filing is sent to your connected client as soon as it is published.

 ---